maxsitt/insect-detect-ml/README.md

 You can cite this repository as:

 ```
 Sittinger, M. (2023).
-Insect Detect ML - Software for classification and analysis of images
+Insect Detect ML - Software for classification of images and analysis
-and metadata from a DIY camera trap system.
-Zenodo. https://doi.org/10.5281/zenodo.7502195
+of metadata from a DIY camera trap system (v1.1).
+Zenodo. https://doi.org/10.5281/zenodo.7603476
 ```